NakishaLin/cit281-lab-1/index.md

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

 This is lab 1
+Lab goals and outcomes:

+Part 1: Install and setup your personal computer with the software tools required for this course Part 2: Practice using software tools
+Part 3: Practice terminal or shell commands
+Part 4: Practice keyboard shortcuts
+Part 5: Create your first Node.js server-side JavaScript file

 - Bulleted
 - List